vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 hear words clearly at 1/64 at 100% YouTube volume but not at 50% YouTube volume.
 I estimated a net gap between the ears of about 2/64 (1/64 for the right ear roughly matched 3/64 for the left ear).

+When I tested again at around 6:45 PM, hearing in the left ear was back to normal.
+I passed both the minimum audible volume and balance tests with normal headphones, though maybe there was still a slight difference between the ears on the order of 1/64 (within my margin of error).